 CELEBRATE THE WAY YOU WANT

-Your ideas will be heard, and together we'll design something totally custom to fit perfectly with the motif you want.
-With everything you order, you'll get proofs, and then I'll start production on your invitations straightaway upon your approval.
-Turn-around time on invitations is normally four to six weeks, depending on intricacy, but rush orders can be arranged.
-I know you want something perfect, and you'll have mailing dates to meet, so you're in good hands.
+We'll hear your ideas, offer ours, and design something totally custom to fit perfectly with your motif.
+You'll get proofs before we start production.
+Turn-around time is normally four to six weeks, depending on intricacy, but rush orders can be arranged.
+You're in good hands.

 WE HAVE OPTIONS TO MEET YOUR NEEDS

 - RSVP Cards

 - Invitation Enclosures (e.g. rehearsal dinner invitations, ceremony cards, reception cards, and accommodations cards)

 - Any other items you have in mind, just ask!

 We offer full-service addressing and stuffing to make things even more easygoing.
 The less you can worry about, the better.

 Research: Get ideas of what you like.
 Put together a guest list, date, and budget.
 Consider style (size, shape, fold), colors, font, wording, and envelopes.